viennawagner/student-webdev-labs/reflection.md

 I was a little unclear on what the assignment was actually asking of me, but the content has all been explained nicely in class.
 These exercises I think were pretty sufficient for the content as well.

+### Grid
+Note: completed week 8

+I did the first of these exercises basically completely on my own.
+Second set I used the video to get started, but finished on my own.

+These were pretty helpful since I haven't had a lot of practice with grid, especially not grid areas.

+I wasn't super prepared for the grid areas exercises based off the lectures, but the exercises alone were very helpful for that.
+The exercises seem sufficient based on what I know about grid right now, but I wouldn't be surprised to hear there are more advanced features that I would be happy to learn about.